-UNIT - I : INTRODUCTION TO MECHANICS AND FORCE CONCEPTS (9+3 Periods) Principles and Concepts - Laws of Mechanics - system of forces - resultant of a resolution and composition of forces - Lami's theorem - moment of a force - physica moment-Varignon's theorem - resolution of a force into force and couple - forces in sp concurrent forces in space - equilibrium of a particle in space. al significance of UNIT - II : FRICTION (9+3 Periods) Frictional resistance - classification of friction- laws of friction - coefficient of friction-angle of friction - angle of repose - cone of friction - free body diagram-advantages-equilibrium of a body on a rough inclined plane - non-concurrent force system - ladder friction - rope friction - wedge friction.
-UNIT - III : GEOMETRICAL PROPERTIES OF SECTION (9+3 Periods) Centroids - Determination by integration - centroid of an area - simple figures - composite sections - bodies with cut parts - moment of inertia - theorems of moment of inertia - moment of inertia of composite sections - principal moment of inertia of plane areas - radius of gyration.
-UNIT - IV : BASICS OF DYNAMICS (9+3 Periods) Kinematics and kinetics - displacements, velocity and acceleration - Equations of mot motion of a particle with uniform velocity, uniform acceleration, varying acceleration - motion under gravity - relative motion - curvilinear motion of particles - projectiles - an - range - time of flight and maximum height.
-Newton's second law of motion - line D'Alembert's principle, Dynamics equilibrium - work energy equation of particles- law of energy - principle of work and energy - motion curves - ngle of projection ear momentum - UNIT - V : IMPULSE MOMENTUM AND IMPACT OF ELASTIC BODIES (9+3 Periods) Principle of impulse and momentum - Equations of momentum - Laws of conservation Impact - Time of compression, restitution, collision - Co-efficient of restitution - ty collision of elastic bodies by direct central impact and oblique impact - collision of su massive body - Kinetic energy of a particle. ypes of impact -
+UNIT - I : INTRODUCTION TO MECHANICS AND FORCE CONCEPTS (9+3 Periods) Principles and Concepts - Laws of Mechanics - system of forces - resultant of a resolution and composition of forces - Lami's theorem - moment of a force - physica moment-Varignon's theorem - resolution of a force into force and couple - forces in sp concurrent forces in space - equilibrium of a particle in space. al significance of UNIT - II : FRICTION (9+3 Periods) Frictional resistance - classification of friction- laws of friction - coefficient of friction-a angle of repose - cone of friction - free body diagram-advantages-equilibrium of a inclined plane - non-concurrent force system - ladder friction - rope friction - wedge friction - wedge friction - rope friction - wedge friction - wedge friction - the system - ladder friction - rope friction - wedge friction - the system - ladder frict body on a rough UNIT - III : GEOMETRICAL PROPERTIES OF SECTION (9+3 Periods) Centroids - Determination by integration - centroid of an area - simple figures - com bodies with cut parts - moment of inertia - theorems of moment of inertia - mom composite sections - principal moment of inertia of plane areas - radius of gyration.
+UNIT - IV : BASICS OF DYNAMICS (9+3 Periods) Kinematics and kinetics - displacements, velocity and acceleration - Equations of mot motion of a particle with uniform velocity, uniform acceleration, varying acceleration - motion under gravity - relative motion - curvilinear motion of particles - projectiles - ar - range - time of flight and maximum height.
+Newton's second law of motion - line D'Alembert's principle, Dynamics equilibrium - work energy equation of particles- law of energy - principle of work and energy - motion curves - ngle of projection ear momentum - UNIT - V : IMPULSE MOMENTUM AND IMPACT OF ELASTIC BODIES (9+3 Periods) Principle of impulse and momentum - Equations of momentum - Laws of conservatio Impact - Time of compression, restitution, collision - Co-efficient of restitution - ty collision of elastic bodies by direct central impact and oblique impact - collision of su massive body - Kinetic energy of a particle. ypes of impact -